sofwerx/android-tensorflow-object-detection/README.md

 ### Description

-This Repostiory was created so people can put their own trained object detection tensorflow models on an android tensorflow mobile app.
+This Repostiory was created so people can put their own trained object detection tensorflow models on an android mobile device.
 The provided model file and text file was trained to identify AK47's.
 The object detection app was created by Google.

 ### App
 The App used for object detection is Tensorflows mobile app called TF Classify.
 The default model that came with this app is Mobilenet